marijnh/Eloquent-JavaScript/18_http.md

 situation like this.

 The `setState` method makes sure the DOM is showing a given state, and stores the new state to `localStorage`.
-Event handlers call that to update to a new state.
+Event handlers call this function to move to a new state.

 {{index "Object.assign function", object, property, "computed property"}}